Jr. Livestock Sale - Thursday, July 18, 2024

 5. All accounts must be settled the night of the sale, unless prior arrangements have been made.

 A. Make sure the clerk is aware of your processing plant choice.
 You need to contact the processor on the Monday after the auction with instructions on how you want your cutting, wrapping and smoking, etc. done.
 Make the necessary arrangements to pick up your packaged meat from the processor as soon as it is ready.
-You pay for the slaughter, cutting, wrapping, smoking, etc.
+You pay for the slaughter, cutting, wrapping, smoking, etc. when you pick up your meat.

 A. Yes, you can market your animal by: